garrekstemo/Julia-spectroscopy-tutorials/docs/Lesson 3.md

 ## Step 2

 Finding the peak frequency by eye is fine for rough approximations, but ideally we want to fit the data to a model.
 What line shape does a cavity mode have?
+Explain your choice of fitting function.
 Look up a model for a molecular mode and write a Julia function based on it.
 Next, we need to select a range of data that includes only two peaks.
 We can do this in a few ways.